-When this is done correctly proper roof ventilation will reduce the risk of potential problems and extend the life of the roofing system.
+When this is done correctly, proper roof ventilation will reduce the risk of potential problems and extend the life of the roofing system.
 However, poor roof ventilation can cause a variety of problems that can lead to expensive repairs.
-These can include mold and mildew, rust, saggy or spongy decking, deterioration, frost, ice dams and air conditioner replacement and expenses.
+These can include mold and mildew, rust, saggy or spongy decking, deterioration, frost, ice dams and air conditioner replacement.

-With balanced motor and blade design, power vents quickly exhaust heat or humidity from any attic.
+With a balanced motor and blade design, power vents quickly exhaust heat or humidity from any attic.
 They work on a thermostat, which automatically turns the fan on when cooling is needed.
-One power attic ventilator is usually sufficient, unless it’s a very large attic.
+One power attic ventilator is usually sufficient unless it’s a very large attic.
 Gable-mounted power vents are an excellent option for tile roof ventilation.